The Ultimate Guide to Google Business Profile for Accountants| |

-Google My Business for Accountants – Why You Should Optimize Your Listing
+Google Business Profile for Accountants – Why You Should Optimize Your Listing

-Every accountant can use some additional visibility to drive new business, and your Google My Business listing is the perfect place to start optimizing your local internet presence.
+Every accountant can use some additional visibility to drive new business, and your Google Business Profile (formerly Google My Business) listing is the perfect place to start optimizing your local internet presence.
 Also known as your Business Profile, this highly-authoritative business listing is the internet gateway to your accounting firm, highlighting your services, staff, reviews, and NAP (name, address, phone) information.
-Most importantly, your GMB listing helps potential clients to find you in the first place using local search.p Claiming and optimizing your Google My Business profile is an essential building block of Local SEO, and the absolute best part of this powerful tool is it costs absolutely nothing!
+Most importantly, your Google Business Profile helps potential clients to find you in the first place using local search.
+Claiming and optimizing your Google Business Profile is an essential building block of Local SEO, and the absolute best part of this powerful tool is it costs absolutely nothing!

 Here are a few key benefits of a completely optimized Google Business Profile:

 So how can you ensure that your Google Business Profile doormat is swept clean and ready to welcome and engage potential clients?
 We put together the "Ultimate Guide to Google Business Profile for Accountants" to help you fully optimize your listing, and leverage every tool and feature Google has graciously provided for free!
 Let's get started.